George Jepsen: Connecticut General Assembly (1987–2003)

 In 1984, Jepsen attempted to primary Democratic Senator of the 27th district Anthony Truglia.
 Endorsed by Stamford Mayor Thom Serrani and former House Speaker Ernst N. Abate, he lost 51% to 49%.

 Jepsen served 16 years in the Connecticut General Assembly, first as State Representative from the 148th House District and then as a State Senator from Connecticut's 27th Senate District, the last six as Majority Leader.
 As a legislator, Jepsen worked in a variety of areas including clean energy, gun safety, and civil rights.
 Jepsen assisted in the development of laws that reformed HMO and insurance practices.
 As Senate Majority Leader, Jepsen worked to develop bills that protect Connecticut's natural assets.
 Jepsen co-authored the Open Space Trust Fund, an initiative that sets aside $10 million in funding for the purchase of open space.
 Jepsen worked to pass legislation to revitalize blighted areas in brownfields, including efforts to expand state financial assistance to re-developers.
 This was incentivized by tax credits to businesses that invested in redevelopment of contaminated properties in the state.
 Jepsen helped the passage of legislation to replace Connecticut's "Sooty Six" power plants with more ecological plants that have lower level of CO2 emissions.
 These six old coal-burning plants were contributing to Connecticut's unique air pollution problem and rise in asthma rates.
 This initiative also involved new funding to upgrade sewage treatment plants for cleaner rivers.

 As Senate Majority Leader, Jepsen became a national leader against the National Rifle Association.
 He helped pass legislation prohibiting the sale or possession of assault weapons, mandating trigger locks, and necessitating tougher background checks.
 This work was nationally recognized by the Brady Campaign and the Million Mom March.
 Jepsen worked to ban sexual orientation discrimination, strengthen hate crime laws, and expand Connecticut's living will laws.
 Jepsen supported health insurance reform to improve covered services for mental illness and emergency room conditions.
 He helped mandate that health insurers cover the costs of mammograms and birth control and helped pass legislation to outlaw “drive-through” mastectomies and childbirth deliveries, so insurers cover at least a 48-hour hospital stay.

-2010–2014 Connecticut Attorney
+2010–2018 Connecticut Attorney General

 George Jepsen speaking at a Department of Justice presentation.